plausible/docs/docs/integration-guides.md

 [How to add the script to your Ghost site](ghost-integration.md)

+## GitBook

+[The GitBook Plausible Analytics integration](https://docs.gitbook.com/product-tour/integrations/plausible) allows you to track traffic in your published spaces from your Plausible dashboard.

 ## Go

 [go-plausible](https://github.com/andrerfcsantos/go-plausible): Golang wrapper for the Plausible API.
 Built and maintained by [André Santos](https://github.com/andrerfcsantos).